nre-learning/nre-blog/content/post/2020-02-10-launching-nrelabs-io.md

 In the last few years, we've spent a lot of time thinking about how to make the actual learning experience within NRE Labs even more awesome, and I think this new version is a great step forward.
 We've made a few key improvements in this version:

-- Everything is **faster**.
+- Everything is **faster**, and more immersive and responsive.
 The old site worked fairly well, but only on really good internet connections.
 The new site uses much lighter-weight components, which makes the experience much snappier.
 - The lesson interface is minimalist.
-As much real estate as possible was given to the terminal and the lesson guide.
+As much real estate as possible was given to the terminal and the lesson guide, and unhelpful distractions have been eliminated.
-- The general aethetic of the page, from the new terminal style, to the color palette, is much more pleasing.
+- The general aesthetic of the page, from the new terminal style, to the color palette, is much more pleasing.
 Everything looks and feels much more natural now.

-Also, I am so excited to **finally** announce - NRE LABS IS NOW MOBILE FRIENDLY!
+Also, I am so excited to **finally** announce that NRE LABS IS NOW MOBILE FRIENDLY!

 <div style="text-align:center;"><img src="/images/2020/02/celebrate.gif"style="width: 700px;display: block;margin: 0 auto;" ></div>